publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schI/m__us_usc_t52_s20904.md

     (b) __Continuing availability of funds after appropriation__

-        Any payment made to a State under this subchapter shall be available to the State without fiscal year limitation (subject to subsection (c)(2)(B) of this section).
+        Any payment made to a State under this subchapter shall be available to the State without fiscal year limitation (subject to subsection (c)(2)(B)).

     (c) __Use of returned funds and funds remaining unexpended for requirements payments__

         (1) __In general__

-            The amounts described in paragraph (2) shall be transferred to the Election Assistance Commission (established under subchapter II of this chapter) and used by the Commission to make requirements payments under subpart 1 of part D of subchapter II of this chapter.
+            The amounts described in paragraph (2) shall be transferred to the Election Assistance Commission (established under subchapter II) and used by the Commission to make requirements payments under subpart 1 of part D of subchapter II.

         (2) __Amounts described__